gmalivenko/pytorch2keras/README.md

 ## How to build the latest PyTorch

 Please, follow [this guide](https://github.com/pytorch/pytorch#from-source) to compile the latest version.

+Additional information for Arch Linux users:

+* the latest gcc8 is incompatible with actual nvcc version
+* the legacy gcc54 can't compile C/C++ modules because of compiler flags

 ## How to use